-MSS tests for various disorders
+Maternal serum screening tests for various conditions

 - Down syndrome – a condition that results in intellectual disability of varying degrees.
 It may cause some physical problems such as heart defects or difficulties with sight or hearing.
-Down syndrome is also known as trisomy 21 because the baby has three copies of chromosome 21, instead of the usual two.
+Down syndrome is also known as trisomy 21 because the baby has three copies of chromosome 21, instead of the usual two

 - Edward syndrome – a condition that results in physical problems such as growth deficiency, heart defects, digestive system defects and intellectual disability.
 Babies born with Edward syndrome have a poor prognosis.
 Many do not live beyond the first few weeks of life.
-Edward syndrome is also known as trisomy 18 because the baby has three copies of chromosome 18, instead of the usual two.
+Edward syndrome is also known as trisomy 18 because the baby has three copies of chromosome 18, instead of the usual two

-- Neural tube defects – the most common neural tube defects are anencephaly and spina bifida.
-In anencephaly, the brain does not develop properly and the baby does not survive.
+- neural tube defects – the most common neural tube defects are anencephaly and spina bifida.
+With anencephaly, the brain does not develop properly and the baby does not survive.
 Babies with spina bifida have an opening in the bones of the spine that can result in damage to the nerves controlling the lower part of the body.
 This can cause weakness and paralysis of the legs, and sometimes inability to control the bowel and bladder.
 Neural tube defects are only screened for in the second trimester MSS test.

 Combined first trimester screening test

-The combined first trimester screening test can identify a pregnancy with increased risk of Down syndrome (trisomy 21) and Edward syndrome (trisomy 18).
+The combined first trimester screening test can identify a pregnancy with increased chance of Down syndrome (trisomy 21) and Edward syndrome (trisomy 18).
 This test involves the pregnant woman having a blood test between 9 and 13 weeks gestation, and an ultrasound between 11 and 13 weeks gestation.
 The blood test measures the amount of two different proteins that occur naturally in the mother’s blood during pregnancy.

 Using ultrasound, a measurement of the amount of fluid in the skin at the back of the baby’s neck is taken.
 This measurement is called the nuchal translucency.
 All babies at this stage of pregnancy have fluid at the back of their neck, but babies with Down syndrome or Edward syndrome tend to have more fluid.

-Second trimester MSS test
+Second trimester maternal serum screening test

-Availability of the MSS test
+Availability of the maternal serum screening test

-MSS test results
+Maternal serum screening test results

-Chorionic villus sampling (CVS) and amniocentesis are diagnostic tests that detect chromosome abnormalities such as Down syndrome and Edward syndrome in the unborn baby.
+Chorionic villus sampling (CVS) and amniocentesis are diagnostic tests that detect chromosome conditions such as Down syndrome and Edward syndrome in the unborn baby.

-Genetic counselling after an MSS test
+Genetic counselling after a maternal serum screening test

 Where to get help